josealarconchacon/MindBodyReminder/README.md

 ## Features

 - **Reminder Feature**: Keeps track of important dates and deadlines, ensuring you never miss a crucial event or task.
-- **Mindfulness Section**: Offers tools and resources for mental well-being, helping students maintain a balanced and healthy lifestyle.
+- **Mindfulness Section**: Provides breathing exercises and mindfulness practices to help students manage stress and stay focused.
 - **Class View**: Displays information about different majors and academic programs, making it easier to explore and choose academic paths.
 - **Sports Section**: Showcases all available sports and activities, so you can stay active and engaged in campus life.
 - **Tutoring Section**: Allows students to select and book tutors based on their field of study, facilitating academic support and success.